-Information Report

-Official Plan Amendment and Rezoning Applications

-To permit four residential apartment buildings

-ranging in height from 35 to 50 storeys

-24-64 Elm Drive West and 3528-3536 Hurontario Street Southwest corner of Elm Drive West and Hurontario Street

-Owner: Solmar Inc.

-Applicant: Sorensen Gravely Lowes Planning Associates Inc.

-Public Meeting

-That the Report dated May 13, 2014, from the Commissioner of Planning and Building regarding the application to amend the Mississauga Official Plan policies for the Downtown Fairview Character Area from "Residential High Density - Special Site 1" to "Residential High Density - Special Site" and to change the Zoning from "D-1" (Development - Exception) to "RA5-Exception" (Apartment Dwellings-Exception), to permit the development of four residential apartment buildings with heights of 35, 40, 45 and 50 storeys, a day care, and retail uses under File OZ 13/022 W7, Solmar Inc., 24-64 Elm Drive West and 3528-3536 Hurontario Street, be received for information.
+DATE: May 13, 2014 TO: Chair and Members of Planning and Development Committee Meeting Date: June 2, 2014 FROM: Edward R. Sajecki Commissioner of Planning and Building SUBJECT: Information Report Official Plan Amendment and Rezoning Applications To permit four residential apartment buildings ranging in height from 35 to 50 storeys 24-64 Elm Drive West and 3528-3536 Hurontario Street Southwest corner of Elm Drive West and Hurontario Street Owner: Solmar Inc. Applicant: Sorensen Gravely Lowes Planning Associates Inc. Bill 51 Public Meeting Ward RECOMMENDATION: That the Report dated May 13, 2014, from the Commissioner of Planning and Building regarding the application to amend the Mississauga Official Plan policies for the Downtown Fairview Character Area from "Residential High Density - Special Site 1" t "Residential High Density - Special Site" and to change the Zonin from "D-1" (Development - Exception) to "RA5-Exception" (Apartment Dwellings-Exception), to permit the development of four residential apartment buildings with heights of 35, 40, 45 and 50 storeys, a day care, and retail uses under File OZ 13/022 W7, Solmar Inc., 24-64 Elm Drive West and 3528-3536 Hurontario Street, be received for information.